 Those who enroll in a course through this initiative will have the cost of their training, books, scrubs, and certification exam covered.
 Once certified, nursing assistants can apply for positions at any long-term care facility, hospital, and veterans home in Minnesota.

 After meeting our initial goal of recruiting and training 1,000 new nursing assistants, the Next Generation Nursing Assistant initiative received additional funding and we offered a second round of free training.
 Now, during the 2023 Legislative Session, the Next Generation Nursing Initiative received funding to continue the program into 2025.

 If you received free training through this initiative, the next step is to take your certification exam.
 For anyone who received free training through this initiative, your certification exam fee will be provided at no cost to you.

+Find more information on the Minnesota State website.
 Once certified, you will be able eligible for employment at any hospital, veterans homes, or long-term care facility in Minnesota.